hezhaobin/2021-Data-Skills/workshop/W13-alignment-data/README.md

 Working With Alignment Data
 =================

+## Introduction
+As you follow each step of the workshop, ask yourself if you understand the purpose of that step.
+For example, when you inspect the SAM file, think about why those information are needed (which are not part of a pairwise or multiple-sequence alignment)?
+Why do we need to convert SAM to BAM, why sort and index the BAM file?

 ## Before we start

 - This workshop is intended to be completed on the ARGON computing cluster at the University of Iowa.